l1siki-dev/okinawa_gametheory/README.md

 But you are here.
 You are here because you care about Japan and its people.
 This is the final chapter.

-We have walked through the lies together.
+We have walked through together.
-We have seen how our money is wasted, how our security is sabotaged, and how Okinawa is kept poor by design.
+We have seen how our money is wasted, how our security is undermined, and how Okinawa is kept poor by design.

 We saw a bright hope that Okinawa can be the beacon of creativity, with beautiful beaches for extra.